aviart/gd-star-rating/trunk/readme.txt

 7. Example multi rating block

 == Changelog ==
+= 1.8.3 =
+* New and improved main JS ratings file

 = 1.8.2 =
 * Few new functions and updates to comment integration
+* Improvements in main CSS file
 * Several fixes and changes

 = 1.8.1 =